alyf-de/eu_einvoice/README.md

 - Outstanding Amount

 [1] The correct taxable amount is only available starting from ERPNext v16.
 For earlier versions we currently have to approximate it, which comes with a small error margin.

+Document-level discounts are currently not supported, because the e invoice standard requires much more information than just the discount amount (e.g. the reason and applicable VAT rate).

 ### Purchase Invoice